iamkulikov/reading_list_books/reviews/2023_Tirole_EconomicsCommonGood.md

 37. There were 68 violations of the Stability and Growth Pact even before the financial crisis.
 And no interventions.

+38. Over-the-counter products are complex, sometimes intentionally so.

+39. ... what is described as "financial innovation" is often no more than a way of getting around the rules and esxposing small investors or taxpayers to major unwanted risks ...

+40. Profits are privatized and losses are socialized.

+41. "Gambling for resurrection" - taking more and more risks to save non-zero chances of non-failing (potentially leading to a n even bigger fail).

+42. Whenever there are asymmetries of information among the participants, financial markets are not as liquid as they should be.

+43. Prior the 2008 crisis the five major investment banks were monitored by a grand total of six people (insufficient regulation).

+44.

 ## Мои идеи